What is a home HPV test?

 How to get tested for HPV if you’re not in the trial

-If you’re an adult woman in the UK, you’ll be invited to a free cervical screening by your GP, normally once every 3-5 years.
+If you’re an adult woman in the UK, you’ll be invited to a free cervical screening by your GP, normally once every three to five years.
 You might need to go more often if a past test has shown the presence of high-risk HPV.

 Get the HPV vaccine from LloydsPharmacy Online Doctor

 The HPV vaccine protects against strains of the virus that cause cancer, as well as genital warts.
-If you’re under 25, transgender, or a man who has sex with men, you can get the vaccine free on the NHS.
+If you’re under 25 and were offered the vaccine in a UK school put missed it, transgender and under 45, or a man who has sex with men and you're under 45, you can get the vaccine free on the NHS.
 The vaccine is also free for school children.

 If you’re not eligible for a free vaccine on the NHS, you can request one through LloydsPharmacy Online Doctor.
 Find out more by visiting our HPV vaccination clinic.